MTV Music (UK & Ireland): History

-It has been confirmed that MTV will be closing all its UK music channels on 31 December 2025.
-(MTV 80s, MTV 90s, MTV Live, MTV Music and Club MTV) It is most likely due to the rise in online streaming and the Paramount-Skydance merger.
+Closure

+In October 2025, when Paramount Networks UK & Australia's parent Paramount Global merged with David Ellison's media entertainment Skydance Media into Paramount Skydance two months prior in August of that year, Paramount Networks UK & Australia decided to close five of its MTV-branded UK music pay-TV channels, including MTV Music, at the end of December 2025 due to the company's restructuring policy.

+The last music video to play on MTV Music was "Video Killed the Radio Star" by The Buggles, which was the first song to play on MTV in the US when it first launched on August 1, 1981, at 12:01 a.m.

 Regional channels

 Pan-European

 A pan-European version of the channel.
 The channel consisted of non-stop music videos 24-hours a day.
 The channel ceased broadcasting in June 2021.
 The channel was registered with the broadcasting regulator RRTV in the Czech Republic.
 MTV Music 24 was available in Austria, Croatia, Denmark, Finland, Germany, Hungary, Israel, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland and South Africa.
 Previously, MTV Music UK was made available across Europe.

 Ireland

 MTV Music Ireland launched on 31 October 2013.
 It was a simultaneous broadcast of the UK version with Irish local advertising/sponsorship MTV Music Ireland ceased broadcasting from 31 May 2019 and the channel was replaced with the UK version.